Current Members of the Advisory Body

 Vladas Zulkus is currently the Rector of Klaipėda University in Lithuania.
-He is also a member of the Lithuanian Archaeological Society (was Chairman in the period between 2001-2002), the head of the working group for underwater cultural heritage in Lithuania (Baltic Sea Region Cultural Heritage network), member of the Council for Evaluation of Cultural Heritage (Department for Cultural Heritage of Lithuania), Vice Chairman of the Committee for Coastal Development (Lithuanian Academy of Sciences) and an expert member of the Lithuanian Academy of Sciences (since 2008).
-He has numerous teaching experience in the fields of archaeology and underwater archaeology.
-Vladas Zulkus headed many expeditions in Middle Age-archaeology, underwater and maritime archaeology.
+He is also a member of the Lithuanian Archaeological Society (Chairman 2001-2002), the head of the working group for underwater cultural heritage in Lithuania (Baltic Sea Region Cultural Heritage network), member of the Council for Evaluation of Cultural Heritage (Department for Cultural Heritage of Lithuania), Vice Chairman of the Committee for Coastal Development (Lithuanian Academy of Sciences) and an expert member of the Lithuanian Academy of Sciences (since 2008).
+He has considerable teaching experience in the fields of archaeology and underwater archaeology.
+Vladas Zulkus has headed many expeditions in medieval archaeology, underwater and maritime archaeology.
 He has published many books and articles in the field of underwater archaeology in Lithuanian, Russian, English, and German.
 He also participated in projects concerning culture in the Southern Baltic Sea region.

 Hugo Eliecer Bonilla Mendoza (Panama)

 Hugo Eliecer Bonilla Mendoza (Panama) holds a PhD in law (2009) from Rosario University, Argentina.
 He is presently the director of the legal department of the Instituto Nacional de Cultura.
 He represented Panama in a meeting held in the United States on illicit traffic in archaeological objects in 2002.
-Hugo Eliecer Bonilla Mendoza also drafted the law reform repealing the decrees of Cabinet No. 364 of 1969, which used to allow the looting of underwater cultural heritage in Panama.
-He has also participated as an expert in meetings on the 1954 and 1970 UNESCO Conventions.
+Mendoza also drafted the law reform repealing the decrees of Cabinet No. 364 of 1969, which used to allow the looting of underwater cultural heritage in Panama.
+Furthermore, he has participated as an expert in meetings on the 1954 and 1970 UNESCO Conventions.
 In December 1999, he participated in the first Iberoamerican Congress on the Law of Cultural Objects at the Carlos III University in Madrid.

 Ovidio Juan Ortega Pereyra (Cuba)

-Ovidio Juan Ortega Pereyra (Cuba) graduated in art history with a specialization in archaeology from Havana University, and obtained a PhD in archaeology in 1996.
-Since 1982, he has worked as a scientific researcher at the Cuban Science Academy, where his main area of interest is the history of technology (mainly the construction of ships), as well as pre-Columbian and colonial period archaeologist.
-Until 1999, he was deputy director at the Cuban Anthropological Institute.
-Ovidio Juan Ortega Pereyra is a member of the National Archaeological Committee, the National Union of Cuban Historians and in the Group of Navy Historians of the Cuban Republic.
-He is the author of publications and scientific papers in the fields of archaeology and history.
-Since 2000, he is the head of the Archaeological Department of the Direction of Underwater Studies of Maritime Services.
+Ovidio Juan Ortega Pereyra graduated with a degree in art history (emphasis on archaeology) from Havana University, and obtained a PhD in archaeology in 1996.
+Since 1982, he has worked as a scientific researcher at the Cuban Science Academy, where his main area of interest is the history of technology (mainly the construction of ships), as well as pre-Columbian and colonial period archaeology.
+Until 1999, he was deputy director of the Cuban Anthropological Institute.
+Pereyra is a member of the National Archaeological Committee, the National Union of Cuban Historians and the Group of Naval Historians of the Cuban Republic.
+He is the author of multiple publications and scientific papers in the fields of archaeology and history.
+Since 2000, he has been the head of the Archaeological Department of the Direction of Underwater Studies of Maritime Services.

 - Francisco Alves (Portugal)